Osinachi-Uro/AltSchool-Group1-Capstone-Project/README.md

 # AltSchool-Group1-Capstone-Project
-This is a working repository for all members of AltSchool Capstone Project Group 1.
+This is a private working repository for all members of AltSchool Capstone Project Group 1.
+Each member is a collaborator on the project.